henices/Chrome-proxy-helper/README.md

 To do
 ---------

+1. Support multiple profile
-1. Support rule list
+2. Support rule list
-2. QuickAdd and and AutoAdd patterns
+3. QuickAdd and and AutoAdd patterns
-3. Proxy switching by URL
+4. Proxy switching by URL
-4. And more
+5. And more